 How is Ebola virus disease diagnosed?

 If Ebola virus disease is suspected based on the person’s symptoms and exposure to Ebola virus, such as close contact with an Ebola-infected person, he or she should be isolated (separated from other people) and the local health department should be notified.
 Special laboratory tests of the blood are needed to confirm the diagnosis of Ebola virus disease.

 What is the treatment for Ebola virus disease?

 How can Ebola virus disease be prevented?

-There are several steps to take to prevent Ebola virus disease when living in or traveling to area with Ebola virus disease:
+There are several steps to take to prevent Ebola virus disease when living in or traveling to an area with Ebola virus disease: